Newly Identified Gut Enzyme Can Change Your Blood Type

 “This technique could broaden the utility of the current blood supply because O type blood can be donated to anybody,” Withers explains.

-The plan is to do further testing on this gut enzyme, in order to make sure there are no adverse side effects as a result of the process.
+The plan is to do further testing on this gut enzyme in order to make sure there are no adverse side effects as a result of the process.
 Then, it will likely be implemented in blood banks so that they have the option of stripping out the blood type identifier and making these units a universal blood type when necessary.

 This is not the first time scientists have been able to alter blood types.
 As Live Science points out, previously an enzyme-altered blood was possible.
 However, it was only able to convert B type blood and was considered too expensive to be viable.
 Newsweek also points out that other techniques are already in use but these methods are incredibly slow and the newly found gut enzyme is considered to be approximately 30 times faster than these existing techniques.